IL2623639/IL2623639.github.io/notebook.md

 ## Flutter Notes

 ### What is Flutter?
-- Definition:
+- Definition: A framework made by Google for building apps that work on web, Android, and iOS -- with one codebase/ Uses the DART programming language.
 - Why is it useful?
+It's less work and more efficient

 ---